Raphael Bostic

 Boarnet, M. G.; Bostic, R. W.; Rodnyansky, S.; Burinskiy, E.; Eisenlohr, A.; Jamme, H.; and Santiago-Bartolomei, R. 2020.
 "Do High Income Households Reduce Driving More When Living near Rail Transit?"
 Transportation Research Part D: Transport and Environment 80.

 Bostic, R. W.; Jakabovics, A.; Voith, R.; and Zielenbach, S. 2019.
 "Mixed-Income LIHTC Developments in Chicago: A First Look at Their Income Characteristics and Spillover Impacts."
-In What Works to Promote Inclusive, Equitable Mixed-Income Communities, edited by Mark L. Joseph and Amy T. Khare, cluster #1, section A, no. 6.
+In What Works to Promote Inclusive, Equitable Mixed-Income Communities

 Boarnet, M. G.; Bostic, R. W.; Burinskiy, E.; Rodnyansky, S.; and Prohofsky, A. 2018.
-"Gentrification near Rail Transit Areas: A Micro-Data Analysis of Moves into Los Angeles Metro Rail Station Areas."
+"Gentrification near Rail Transit Areas: A Micro-Data Analysis of Moves into Los Angeles Metro Rail Station Areas.
 Research Reports, University of California National Center for Sustainable Transportation.

 Bostic, R. W. and Molaison, D. Forthcoming.
 "Hurricane Katrina: Devastation, Possibilities and Prospects."
 In Economic and Risk Assessment of Hurricane Katrina, University of Southern California Center for Risk and Economic Analysis of Terrorism Events.